Who Owns Whom

 The South African Generator and Transformer Industry report describes the current situation in the country, outlines developments in the industry and focuses on factors influencing the sector’s success.
 The report profiles 50 industry players including Allied Electronics Corporation Ltd t/a Altron which in November 2017 disposed of its 80% interest in the Powertech Transformers Group to a consortium comprising Power Matla (Pty) Ltd., Power Matla Transformers (Pty) Ltd. and SGB-SMIT GmbH.
 Also profiled is New Way Power which with 10% market share, was the second-largest local manufacturer of Gensets in 2015.
 During the course of 2017 the company’s share of the market has increased to an estimated 30%.

-Since 2015 the South African generator and transformer industry has suffered the effects of an economy weakened by reduced investment in energy and mining, declining manufacturing output and the impact of the drought on the agricultural sector.
-Above average winter temperatures and rising renewable energy production combined with Eskom’s stabilising of the grid, have resulted in an energy surplus that has negatively affected the growth of the generator industry.
-Growth in the transformer sector has also slowed because of reduced capital investment.
-Fraud and corruption remain prevalent and despite an increased focus on localisation, South Africa imported electrical transformers, static converters and inductors to the value of approximately R4.7bn in 2016.
+This report focuses on the generator and transformer industry, which, since 2015 has suffered the effects of an economy weakened by reduced investment in energy and mining, declining manufacturing output and the impact of the drought on the agricultural sector.
+Above average winter temperatures and rising renewable energy production combined with Eskom’s stabilising of the grid, have resulted in an energy surplus, impacting the generator industry.
+Eskom and Municipality woes have resulted in reduced capital investment in the transformer industry, particularly reflected in the results of industry players.
+Fraud and corruption remain prevalent in the industry and despite an increased focus on localisation, South Africa imported electrical transformers, static converters and inductors to the value of approximately R4.7bn in 2016.

 Opportunities